 Courses offered by the NYUAD Writing Program are opportunities to concentrate intensely on the process of writing.
 The development of strong writing skills throughout a student’s academic career is an important objective of an NYUAD education.
-The NYUAD Writing Program, like other writing programs in the GNU, takes it as a given that writing is not merely a useful skill but also a way of learning and knowing.
+The NYUAD Writing Program takes it as a given that writing is not merely a useful skill but also a way of learning and knowing.
 We champion an integrated understanding of writing as a mode of inquiry and invention; as a means of communicating the results of that inquiry; and as a social and recursive activity.

 Designed to meet the needs of each individual student through a blend of writing courses, tutorials, and one-on-one and consultations in the Writing Center, the Writing Program seeks to cultivate a robust culture of writing at NYUAD — from freshmen to seniors, and for students across all of the divisions.

 The NYUAD Writing Program works on a series of inter-linked academic components and initiatives.

 Located in the Library, the Writing Center is the place writers go for one-on-one consultations and support.
 These consultations are designed to aide and develop their projects at any stage of the process — from brainstorming to fine-tuning, developing a motive and a thesis, to integrating sources ethically.

 The Writing Center is a co-curricular initiative designed to implement the pedagogy of the Writing Program, serve the wider undergraduate student population, and is crucially positioned to serve the needs of writers across a range of disciplines.